Family Engagement Policy and Compact

 - Communicate with parents and classroom teachers regarding each child’s progress.

-- Offer families a variety of ways to help students practice reading and math skills.
+- Offer families a variety of ways to help students practice academic skills.

 Build caregivers’ involvement in the school’s Title I program through the following actions:

-- Include caregivers as collaborators in developing the Title I School Home Compact and the Family Engagement Policy
+- Include caregivers as collaborators in developing the Title I Parent & Family Engagement Policy & Compact.
+Policy.

-- Invite parents to attend monthly outdoor learning experiences
+- Invite parents to attend recurring outdoor learning experiences.

-- Engage parents in partnering to enhance school grounds as outdoor learning areas
+- Engage parents in partnering to enhance school experiences, such a classroom collaboration and environment, and the outdoor learning areas.

 The parents/caregivers will: